LePhil/ExcaliburPlayground/readme.md

 # Open features / Bugs:
 * finish CutScene stuff (animations, props, ...)
 * Sound
-* Re-do buttons with Labels.
-Images are not a solution!
 * Upgrades/Events/Penalties!
 * * More/less space in inventory
 * * More reward per serving